bskdany/WokoWGZScraperBot/README.md

 The code can easily be broken by putting negative numbers or something like that so don't break it pls.

 A guide to host the bot on Heroku: https://youtu.be/BPvg9bndP1U

+Known bugs:
+1. The max price setting for every user will reset if you reupload the files to the server